JiFish/ezdice/README.md

 - Dice notation is in the form (number of dice)D(dice sides). e.g. `2d10`.
 - Additional dice can be chained with + and - operators. e.g. `2d10+1d6`.
 - Modifiers can also be specified. e.g. `2d10-5`
-- d% can be used as a shorthand for a percentage dice. `1d%` and `1d100` are equivalent.
+- d% can be used as a shorthand for a percentile dice. `1d%` and `1d100` are equivalent.
 - Append a roll with -L to drop the lowest dice in that group, or -H to drop the highest.
 Dropped dice are excluded from the total. e.g. `2d20-L` will roll 2 twenty sided dice and drop the lowest.
 - No notation is currently provided for fudge dice.
 You can use `1d3-2` instead.